Member | Established: 1967 | Member since 1977

 SMO 5: International Public Sector Accounting Standards

-MIA educates its members on MPSAS adoption by sharing information with its members, offering relevant training, and providing technical assistance.
+MIA also educates its members on MPSAS and IPSAS developments by disseminating technical updates, offering relevant training programmes, and providing technical assistance and implementation support.

 Current Status: Sustain